DolceTriade/tremstats/README.md

 Now copy all files from the 'parser' directory to a directory on your Tremulous server, for example '/usr/local/games/tremstats/'.
-Then give the mainfile execute rights by typing 'chmod a+x tremstats.py'.
+Then give the mainfile execute rights by typing `chmod a+x tremstats.py`.

 Then open 'config.py' in your prefered texteditor and edit the first few lines and enter your MySQL data and location of the 'games.log' and all your custom maps PK3s.
-After this part is done, you may parse your log which was created so far by typing './tremstats.py'.
+After this part is done, you may parse your log which was created so far by typing `./tremstats.py`.

 You may want to parse your logfile every 12 hours or something like that.
 (as your database gets bigger, calculating stats will take more time, so